 As organizations begin to take appropriate steps to remediate their websites, people with disabilities will have the ability to access those websites, leading to a better overall experience.
 However, despite taking various appropriate measures, organizations can still be faced with the unpleasant and stressful process of receiving a letter of complaint or having a lawsuit filed.

 If You’ve Received a Letter

-If your organization has already received a letter of complaint, the good news is that there are several straightforward steps that can be taken to reduce the severity and impact of the process, helping not only your own organization, but all individuals who want to utilize your services.
+If your organization has already received an ADA Complaint, the good news is that there are several straightforward steps that can be taken to reduce the severity and impact of the process, helping not only your own organization, but all individuals who want to utilize your services.
 By providing an accessible website, your organization’s goodwill with customers will improve, increasing customer loyalty and appreciation, which in turn can potentially increase revenue.
 By waiting to address issues of non-compliance with web accessibility standards, not only do your customers suffer, but your organization suffers as well.

 Letters of Complaint are increasing rapidly.
 It is important to respond quickly and to Create Your Strategy to address compliance issues.

 When Lawsuits Take Place

 In the event that your organization is already facing a lawsuit, it is important to act quickly and efficiently to address it.
 Web Accessibility lawsuits arise as a result of website barriers that prevent individuals with disabilities from easily accessing content.
 Examples of these barriers include inadequate navigation, use of fonts and color schemes that affect users with vision impairments, or links and buttons that are not keyboard accessible, affecting users who rely on similar types of assistive technology to navigate sites effectively.